MadeByMike/madebymike/site/writing/how-to-git.md

 ### Aliases

 One of the first things I do on any new machine is set up a bunch of aliases for the commands I'll be using ever day: `status`, `checkout`, `branch` and `commit`.
-Aliases allow give a command an alternative name. **I could not work without these**.
+Aliases allow me to give a command an alternative name. **I could not work without these**.

 ```bash
 git config --global alias.s status